Students: are you sure that's freshers' flu and not meningitis?

 What is meningitis?

 Meningitis is an infection where the linings that surround the brain and spinal cord swell up.
-It can be caused by different types of bacteria or a virus, and can happen to anyone at any age.
+It can be caused by different types of bacteria or viruses, and can happen to anyone at any age.

 Why is it so serious?